NickGitter/question-answer/README.md

 ## About this application

-Web application for answer questions.
+The web application to asking questions && answer questions.

 ## How to run?